 Owner and President

-She has 26 years of experience as a nurse with 14 of those years as a Nurse Practitioner.
-She is the mother of an eight-year-old boy with multiple diagnoses including brain tumor, autism and epilepsy, and has seen significant improvements in her son’s development by incorporating Applied Behavioral Analysis programs.
+Deborah has 28 years of experience as a nurse with 15 of those years as a Nurse Practitioner.
+She is the mother of a nine-year-old boy with multiple diagnoses including brain tumor, autism and epilepsy, and has seen significant improvements in her son’s development by incorporating Applied Behavioral Analysis programs.
 She aims to provide the highest quality and most effective programs, while helping parents and caregivers navigate this often difficult journey.

-Deborah enjoys family time with her son and husband of 19 years, is a lifelong student with a love for learning, and one of her favorite quotes is "Life is not about waiting for the storms to pass, it is about learning to dance in the rain."
+Deborah enjoys family time with her son and husband of 19 years, and is a lifelong student with a love for learning.
+One of her favorite quotes is "Life is not about waiting for the storms to pass, it is about learning to dance in the rain."

 John Hampel, PhD, BCBA-D